By Mary Scott. Last Updated 6th July 2022. Welcome to our guide on assault compensation claims.

 - Valuing Compensation Claims Through The Criminal Injuries Compensation Authority

-- How Much Compensation Do You Get For Assault?
+- How Much Compensation Will I Get For Assault in the UK?

 - No Win No Fee Compensation Claims For Assault